ohr/minimal-mistakes/_pages/project-info.md

 An prominent example of an healthcare-related use case of IPF is the implementation of interfaces for transactions specified in Integrating the Healthcare Enterprise ([IHE][ihe]) profiles.

-IPF can be easily embedded into any Java application and additionally supports deployments inside OSGi environments.

 IPF is built upon and extends the [Apache Camel](https://camel.apache.org) routing and mediation engine.
-It has an application programming layer based on the [Groovy](https://www.groovy-lang.org) programming language and comes with comprehensive support for message processing and connecting systems in the eHealth domain.
+It comes with comprehensive support for message processing and connecting systems in the eHealth domain.
 IPF provides domain-specific languages (DSLs) for implementing [Enterprise Integration Patterns](https://www.enterpriseintegrationpatterns.com/) in general-purpose as well as healthcare-specific integration solutions.